dtao/PhilosopherDeveloper/source/posts/forests-and-tree-builders.markdown

 What can you do?
 You start to hear rumors of a group of treebuilding consultants.
 They are experts, some of them from the same high-profile academies as the first group.
-But they also pride themselves on understanding forests.
+But they also pride themselves on maintaining a higher-level perspective than other workers.
 They care about trees *and* forests.

 They're very expensive---even slightly more expensive than the first group---but that isn't an issue to you.
 It will be worth it if you're finally able to complete the grand forest you've been dreaming